kaczla/list-lm/README.md

 - [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
 - [Aviary](https://github.com/ray-project/aviary) - Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
 You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
+- [BayLing](https://github.com/ictnlp/BayLing) - BayLing is an instruction-following large language model equipped with advanced language alignment, showing superior capability in English/Chinese generation, instruction following and multi-turn interaction.
 - [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fine-tuning code for our paper exploring using state space models for pretraining.
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
+- [BYOD](https://github.com/neelsjain/BYOD) - A framework for self-supervised model evaluation.
+In this framework, metrics are defined as invariances and sensitivities that can be checked in a self-supervised fashion using interventions based only on the model in question rather than external labels.
 - [ChainForge](https://github.com/ianarawjo/ChainForge) - ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
 It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.